 - If the reviews are legitimate, pay the most attention to the negative ones: good reviews are probably going to tell you what you already like, but bad experiences will raise issues you may not have thought of.

 - If this is a technical product or an expensive one, use external review sites (like this one) to educate and inform yourself.
 The more you know, the more likely you are to make a good decision.

 Not all review sites are created equally, so be sure you trust the advice you're getting.
 A lot of review sites simply stick to the favorites and most popular products, or stick to products within a certain price range because they're reluctant to recommend a pricier product.
 If they're just recommending the top sellers on Amazon, or the most well-known brands, you may not be exploring all the options.
 Keep looking.

 In fact, this is why we created The Rational Kitchen.
 So many review sites don't dig deeply enough.
 This is especially true of the big sites that review everything.
 When you don't specialize in anything, how can you know what to look for?
 Comparing a dozen products at an almost identical quality level isn't going to teach you much.

 We wanted a broader range of options, and when we couldn't find it, we created it.
 (Sorry to plug the site, but it's really true.)

 If they don't get into the details at least a little, keep looking.

 Research, research, and more research: this is the key.
 On the other hand, don't overwhelm yourself.
 If you find a site you like, use it to help you.
-Ask questions--most reviewers are eager to help.
+Ask questions--most reviewers are happy to help.
+(We certainly are!)

 And whatever you do, don't buy the most popular product just because it's popular.
-It might be good, but then again, there might be a hidden gem waiting for you if you just dig a little bit deeper.
+It might be fabulous, but then again, there might be a hidden gem waiting for you if you dig just a little bit deeper.